Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Numerical simulations

 All numerical simulations are performed with the DIRK-DG schemes listed in Table~\ref{tab:labels} and described by Algorithm~\ref{alg:dirkdg}.
 In the case of hyperbolic systems, they will be compared with explicit RKDG schemes and the implicit Quinpi finite-volume scheme of~\cite{Puppo2023,Puppo2024}.
 We recall that for the solution of the nonlinear systems in the predictor and in the high-order steps, we use the Jacobian-Free Newton-Krylov method with a simple GMRES linear solver without preconditioner~\cite{Knoll2004}.
 For a detailed discussion on properties of iterative solvers in the context of implicit discretizations of hyperbolic equations we refer to~\cite{Birken2022}.

-Finally, we recall the definitions of the Courant number, $C$, and the ratio $r$ between the time-step used and the time-step required for explicit stability, as defined in equations~\eqref{eq:Courant} and \eqref{eq:def:Courant}.
-These parameters will be extensively used in the following sections to describe the regimes under which the schemes operate.
+Finally, we recall the definition of the ratio $r$ between the time-step used and the time-step required for explicit stability, as defined in equation~\eqref{eq:def:Courant}.
+This parameter will be extensively used in the following sections to describe the regimes under which the schemes operate.